traefik/traefik-helm-chart/EXAMPLES.md

 kubectl get certificate -n traefik
 ```

-If needed, logs of cert-manager pod can give you more information
+If needed, logs of the cert-manager pod can give you more information

 **Step 4**: Use it on the TLS Store in **values.yaml** file for this Helm Chart